AustralianAntarcticDivision/raadvrt/README.md

   - VRT can be used by other systems (QGIS, Manifold, raster, terra, stars)

-In theory we could parameterize the VRT creation, but that’s lofty and this gets us heaps of leverage over raadtools itself, because currently raadtools augments data in R code only.
+This gets us heaps of leverage over raadtools itself, because currently raadtools augments data in R code only.
 It does this by

   - using raster to read netcdf (which uses ncdf4)